Best Hybrid Inverters 2025

 The Powerwall 3 was initially only available in North America but is now for sale in Australia, the UK and Germany.
 Outside these regions, if a powerful solar hybrid system is needed, several other high-quality options are available in most countries, including Deye and Sungrow.

-Read our detailed Tesla Powerwall 3 Review
+See our detailed Tesla Powerwall 3 Review

 Pros

-Hybrid DC-coupled battery system with integrated solar inverter
+• Hybrid DC-coupled battery system with integrated solar inverter

-11.5kW (AC) continuous power output
+• ✔ 11.5kW (AC) continuous power output

-185 Amps peak power rating (LRA less than 1 sec)
+• 185 Amps peak power rating (LRA less than 1 sec)

-20kW maximum solar input
+• ✔ 20kW maximum solar input

-6 x MPPTs for multiple strings in different orientations
+• ✔ 6 x MPPTs for multiple strings in different orientations

-13.5kWh capacity expandable up to 54 kWh with additional battery units.
+• ✔ 13.5kWh capacity expandable up to 54 kWh with additional battery units.

-Whole home backup or essential load backup options.
+• ✔ Whole home backup or essential load backup options.

 Cons

-Requires the additional Gateway for backup power of selected (essential) circuits.
+• ❌ Requires the additional Gateway for backup power of selected (essential) circuits.

-Additional battery capacity is only available in large 13.5kWh units.
+• ❌ Additional battery capacity is only available in large 13.5kWh units.

-5. Deye Sun-8K
+6. Deye Sun-8K

 Best hybrid inverter with off-grid functionality

 Deye hybrid inverters, produced by Ningbo Deye Inverter Technology Co, have become popular for backup and off-grid applications due to their high power rating, dual AC inputs, and built-in backup generator controls.
 Unlike dedicated off-grid inverters, built around heavy-duty transformers, Deye hybrid inverters are transformerless, which means they are cheaper to produce but have a limited peak (surge) power rating.
 The maximum continuous power rating of the SUN-8K model is 8kW, and the peak power for off-grid use is listed as "2 times the rated power for 10 seconds", which is still good thanks to the large heatsink.
-See how it performs in the real-world Deye hybrid inverter review.
-Regarding solar functionality, Deye hybrid inverters have a lower maximum input voltage of 500V (Voc), meaning the number of panels in a string is slightly limited.
-However, the maximum solar input power is listed at 10.4kW, allowing for the connection of a large solar array, and the input current rating is very good at 26A per MPPT with a very High Isc of 39A, meaning parallel strings are no problem.
-The unit features a large, clear, colour touch-screen display, which is great for monitoring and programming, although the user interface can be confusing.

 Deye hybrid inverters have become increasingly popular, with numerous companies rebranding and customizing them for local markets.
 In the UK and South Africa, SunSynk branded Deye inverters share identical hardware but feature improved operating software.
 Sol-Ark is the primary distributor in North America, adapting Deye inverters to meet the United States' unique split-phase power requirements.
-In Australia, Deye inverters have recently been introduced under the well-known Noark brand.
+In Australia, Deye inverters have been introduced under the well-known Noark brand.

 Pros:

-Good construction & build quality with an oversized heatsink.
+• ✔ Good construction & build quality with an oversized heatsink.

-High surge rating - up to 16kW peak
+• ✔ High surge rating - up to 16kW peak

-Dual AC inputs (Grid & Generator)
+• ✔ Dual AC inputs (Grid & Generator)

-Autostart backup generator controls
+• ✔ Autostart backup generator controls

-Large clear touch-screen colour display
+• ✔ Large clear touch-screen colour display

-Compatible with a large variety of 48V batteries
+• ✔ Compatible with a large variety of 48V batteries

-High PV input current per MPPT 39A Isc (19.5A x 2)
+• ✔ High PV input current per MPPT 39A Isc (19.5A x 2)

-Adjustable battery time-of-use (TOU) settings and priority modes
+• ✔ Adjustable battery time-of-use (TOU) settings and priority modes

 Cons:

-The user interface and Solarman App can be difficult and confusing to use
+• ❌ The user interface and Solarman App can be difficult and confusing to use

-Remote monitoring can be unreliable
+• ❌ Remote monitoring can be unreliable

 Can hybrid inverters be used for off-grid systems?

 When dealing with frequent blackouts and concerns about grid reliability, choosing a hybrid inverter with continuous off-grid capabilities becomes crucial.
-It's important to note that not all hybrid inverters are capable of indefinite off-grid operation.
+It's important to note that not all hybrid inverters are designed for indefinite off-grid operation.
 Some hybrid inverters have restricted functionality during a blackout and cannot utilise solar power in backup mode.
 Instead, they rely solely on the energy stored in the batteries, which means the system can only run for a limited time before shutting down.
+Some more advanced hybrid systems, including FranklinWH and Deye Hybrid inverters, contain dual AC inputs, enabling the Grid and a backup AC source, such as a generator, to be connected and managed.

-In addition, some hybrid inverters, such as the Sungrow SH-RS, can pass through additional power directly from the grid if the load is very high.
+However, most hybrid inverters are not suitable for providing continuous power to an off-grid home.
+This is primarily due to their limited surge power rating and inability to effectively manage and control backup power sources like generators.
+Hybrid inverters generally also have limited pass-through power capability, so only essential loads like lighting and backup appliances can be powered in backup mode.
+Some hybrid inverters, such as the Sungrow SH-RS, can pass through additional power directly from the grid if the load is very high.
 This pass-through power capability can enable the system to power an entire (efficient) home without separating essential and non-essential loads.

-In general, most hybrid inverters are not suitable for providing continuous power to an off-grid home.
-This is primarily due to their limited surge power rating and inability to manage and control backup power sources like generators effectively.
-Most hybrid inverters also have limited pass-through power capability, so only essential loads like lighting and backup appliances can be powered in backup mode.
-Whole house backup generally requires a more powerful hybrid/off-grid inverter.
-However, a few exceptions exist, such as the Deye (Sunsync & Noark) range of all-in-one hybrid inverters, which are available under the Sol-Ark brand in North America.
-Learn more about Deye inverters in our best off-grid inverters review.

 Hybrid inverters and battery compatibility